Installing the app

 The sidebar is divided into three sections.
 The top part shows application tags, such as All for all imported fonts and Activated for your activated fonts.
 Right click on the All tag to toggle the visibility of applications tags in the sidebar.

 Below the application tags your imported locations will be visible.
 If this is the first time you launch Typeface it will only show the Font Book location.
 The Font Book location imports all system fonts, activated fonts and other fonts you’ve imported into Font Book.
 You can import a new location by clicking on the + button or drag a folder from Finder onto the app.
 Imported locations are links to folders on your Mac.
 Typeface scans those folders for new fonts and automatically imports new fonts on launch.
 Learn more about importing fonts

 The bottom section contains your custom tags.
 You can use these to organize your fonts.
 Create new tags using the + button.
 Drag and drop fonts to a tag in the sidebar to attach that tag.
 Learn more about tags

 Hold down the Option key and click on any tag in the sidebar to view the inverse of that tag.
 For example: Option click on Activated to view Deactivated fonts.
 Option click on User to view System fonts.

-To view more info about a font click on its preview in the grid.
-You’ll get access to five different tabs: Characters, Text, Features, Variables and Info.
+To view more info about a font double click on its preview in the grid.
+You’ll get access to seven different tabs: Preview Styles, List Styles, Characters, Text, Features, Variables and Info.

 Find out how a font looks in a book, magazine or website article.
 You can preview one of the full body text layout presets and create your own custom templates.
 Drag the text up and down or left and right to adjust font size and line height, respectively.
 Learn more about Body Text